- Dr Jane Morgan (Principal Lecturer - Sheffield Hallam University)

 |Assessment Type||Assessment length / details||Proportion|

-1. Demonstrate an understanding of developmental milestones from infancy through to late childhood.
+1. Develop advanced understanding of developmental milestones from infancy through to late childhood.

-2. Critically evaluate theories and research design in developmental psychology
+3. Critically evaluate theories and research designs in developmental psychology, along with ethical implications.

 The psychology of individual differences and how we develop as individuals across the lifespan are key elements in an understanding of human psychology The delivery of both subjects at honours level is a core requirement of both the British Psychological Society and the QAA Benchmark for Psychology.